breber/garagehub/README.md

 In Eclipse, you'll want to be in the PyDev perspective.

 	  /
-	  ├── AutoInfo/
-	  │   └── The original site prototype in Java/JSP
 	  ├── CarHub/
 	  │   ├── static/
 	  │   │   ├── css/